 You'll need to pick the right funds if you want to build up a sizeable pension pot.
 Here we explain what a fund is and how to pick the best funds for your pension.

 What is a fund?

-The idea is the manager will use their expertise to pick shares which will out-perform the market, and ultimately boost the value of your pension.
+The idea is the manager will use their expertise to pick shares that will out-perform the market, and ultimately boost the value of your pension.
 Of course, this doesn't always happen.